blbadger/blbadger.github.io/computing-programs.md

     return min(power_ls)
 ```

-Let's check the work we have done.
+And now we are done!
+Let's check the work.

 ```python
 # example inputs